GM’s Cruise to deploy fully driverless cars in San Francisco

 Instead, Ammann pledged the company will move cautiously while dispatching up to five fully driverless cars into parts of San Francisco initially.
 Cruise’s employees most likely will be the only passengers initially riding in the fully driverless cars, just as they were when the company was testing the vehicles with a human backup behind the wheel.

-Amman declined to provide a timeline when asked if Cruise planned to use its driverless cars in ride-hailing service within San Francisco next year.
-But he said Cruise remains on a clear path toward “a commercial product that everyone can use.”
+Ammann declined to provide a timeline when asked if Cruise planned to use its driverless cars in ride-hailing service within San Francisco next year.

 Cruise, which GM bought in 2016, had initially set a goal of using driverless cars in a ride-hailing service by the end of last year, but perfecting the required technology has proven far more challenging than some of the world’s top robotic engineers envisioned when they working on their driverless technology anywhere from five to 10 years ago.

-Note: This version corrects to add mistakenly dropped “n” from last name of Cruise CEO Dan Ammann in the fourth and seventh paragraphs.